- An epic coast to coast adventure – riding all the way from the Atlantic to the Med under your own steam

 - Seeing Barcelona stretched out in front of you, with the sea beyond

 All of the days provided great cycling with good traffic free roads, reaching Monserrat was perhaps unique because of its location but other places we visited were also fascinating.
-Our guides were superb, they were of the exceptionally high standard that we have come to recognize from Skedaddle guides.
+Our guides were superb, they were of the exceptionally high standard that we have come to recognise from Skedaddle guides.

 Tonight we will head out to a local restaurant for a welcome meal of tasty local cuisine and wines.